How to watch cricket online or on TV in 2025 — live stream international and domestic matches

 Sky shows the vast majority of international and domestic tournaments: both men and women's; international and domestic; red and white ball.
 Sky TV base packages generally start from around £20-£25 per month, with Sky Sports costing an additonal £20-£25 on top.
 Alternatively, a Now Sports Membership lets you watch Sky Sports channels with less commitment for £14.99 a day or £26 a month.

-TNT Sports is the second biggest cricket broadcaster in the UK and is the rights holder to show various non-England international matches.
+TNT Sports is the second biggest cricket broadcaster in the UK and is the rights holder to show various England and non-England international matches.
 If you don't have it as part of your TV package, it costs £30.99 per month as part of a Discovery Plus Premium plan.

 How to watch cricket in Australia